1jour1vin

 Eye

-Deep ruby with purple highlights, dense and brilliant
+Deep ruby red with purple highlights, dense and brilliant

 Nose

-Elegant with ripe black fruits, raspberry, violet, rose, spices, and light hints of herbs, tobacco, and sea salt.
+Elegant, with ripe black fruit, raspberry, violet, rose, spices, and subtle hints of herbs, tobacco, and sea salt

-Fresh attack on crisp fruit, then the wine is supple, juicy, energetic, pure, with silky tannins and a long, salty finish.
+A fresh, crisp attack reminiscent of crunchy fruit, followed by a wine that is supple, juicy, lively, and pure, with silky tannins and a long, briny finish

 Serve